raquo/Laminar/website/docs/documentation.md

 Laminar does not attempt to parse your strings as HTML, so there is no need to use [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity) like `"&nbsp;"` or `"&amp;"`.
 Instead, you just insert the actual character into your Scala strings.

-Laminar actually provides a shorthand for non-breaking space – `nbsp`, and for any other special characters you can just use them verbatim, e.g. `"»"` instead of  or `"&raquo;"`.
+Laminar actually provides a shorthand for non-breaking space – `nbsp` – because it would otherwise be visually indistinguishable from regular space in your code.
+For any other special characters you can just use them verbatim, e.g. `"»"` instead of  or `"&raquo;"`.

 ```scala
 div(s"${date}${nbsp}${time}")